en-wl/wordlist/README.md

 existing groups when there is a match.

 Variant information can be provided as part of the new information.
-If there is a match than the new information will take precedence as long as it doesn't create inconsistencies.
-If more than one existing groups matches, than the two groups will be merged, again as long as it doesn't create inconsistencies.
+If there is a match then the new information will take precedence as long as it doesn't create inconsistencies.
+If more than one existing group matches, then the two groups will be merged, again as long as it doesn't create inconsistencies.
 Existing group comments are assumed to relate to variant information and will be removed if new variant information is provided for all lemma forms within